slamanna212/AnsiblePlaybooks/README.md

  - Shared Storage provided by an NFS server
  - H/A database provided by an Read/Write and Read only pair
  - A dedicated node for WP-Admin tasks & WP-Cron.
 HAProxy handles sending traffic to the correct place.
 Scalable via `NewNode.yml`
- - Everything is done via private networks, the only servers with internet is the loadbalancer and control servers.
+ - Everything is done via private networks, the only servers with internet are the loadbalancer and control servers.

 ## Requirements
  - All Websites need to use Cloudflare.
 SSL is terminated at the loadbalancer and uses a Cloudflare origin certificate.